$\mathcal{T}$-matrix method for computation of second-harmonic generation upon optical wave scattering from clusters of arbitrary particles: Application to nonlinear optical interaction of bound states in the continuum: System geometry and the origin of SHG in centrosymmetric media

-The central goal of this study is to develop a framework in which to analyze the SHG upon electromagnetic wave scattering from an arbitrary distribution of $N$ particles made of centrosymmetric, non-magnetic and isotropic optical material, occupying region $V_i$ and with electrical properties described by a frequency-dependent complex permittivity function, $\epsilon_{i}$, with $i=1,\ldots,N$.
+The central goal of this study is to develop a framework in which to analyze the SHG upon electromagnetic wave scattering from an arbitrary distribution of $N$ particles made of centrosymmetric, non-magnetic and isotropic optical material.
+A particle occupies the region $V_i$ and its electrical properties are described by a frequency-dependent complex permittivity function, $\epsilon_{i}$.
 The particles are embedded in a lossless non-dispersive background medium $V_e$ (usually vacuum) characterized by permittivity $\epsilon_{e}$ (see Fig.~\ref{fig:Sin_Par}).
 The system is excited by a time-harmonic electromagnetic plane wave with unity amplitude, $\{\vect{E}_{inc}^{\omega},\vect{H}_{inc}^{\omega}\}$, oscillating at FF, $\omega$.
-In this study, we assume an $e^{-i\omega t}$ time-harmonic variation of all fields and sources, but throughout the mathematical derivation of our results this multiplicative harmonic factor is omitted.
+Here, we assume an $e^{-i\omega t}$ time-harmonic variation of all fields and sources, but throughout the mathematical derivation of our results this multiplicative factor is omitted.
 The interior ($V_i$) and the exterior ($V_e$) regions are separated by an orientable surface $\mathcal{S}$ equipped at each surface point with an outwardly oriented unit normal vector, $\hat{\vect{n}}$.

 The nonlinear waves generated at the SH oscillate at frequency, $\Omega=2\omega$, and originate from two types of polarization sources.
-The centrosymmetric crystal lattice of the material forbids the generation of a local dipole polarization source inside the bulk of constituent medium.
-However, due to the inversion symmetry breaking in the vicinity of the surface of the particle, a dipole surface polarization density source is induced onto the surface.
+The centrosymmetric crystal lattice of the material forbids the generation of a local dipole polarization source inside the bulk of the constituent medium.
+However, due to the inversion symmetry breaking at the surface of the particle, a dipole surface polarization density source is induced onto the surface.
 Although in general this interfacial component of the nonlinear polarization describes accurately enough many of the properties of the experimentally measured SHG signal from metallic particles, for an accurate analysis of nonlinear wave scattering from dielectric particles, a nonlocal polarization source distribution generated inside the bulk of the particle and originating from the induced nonlinear electric quadrupoles and nonlinear magnetic dipoles has to be properly taken into account \cite{Timbrell}.